MuathIT/Python-ATM-Project/README.md

 # Python-ATM-Project
 Hey, this is my first Python project.
 It's about a simple ATM simulation using SQLite.
+Actually this is my first project ever :).

 - Creating users.
 - Login authentication.